Showing posts with label FPS. Show all posts

 It's killing time!

-KillThings, by Orm of Digi Tallis, is a 3D first-person shoot 'em up in a similar vein to something like Wolfenstein.
+KillThings, by Orm of Digi Tallis, is a 3D first-person shooter similar to something like Wolfenstein.
 Alas, it was never finished, but it is still very playable and I'm impressed by the speed of its 3D engine which is both fast and fluent.
 What's more, is the mapping screen which works just like the one seen in Doom - love it!!

-Sadly, it's unfinished and there is no audio effects and also little to do other than wander stark corridors looking for a bug-eyed stickman to kill.
-Still, the potential is staggering when you think about what's completed for this development release.
-I wonder how it might have ended?
-Oh, there is a level editor if you're feeling bravely creative?
+Sadly, there are no audio effects and little to do other than wander stark corridors looking for a bug-eyed stickman to kill.
+Still, the potential is staggering when you think about what's completed for this unfinished version.
+Interestingly, there is a level editor if you're feeling bravely creative?
 Go on, I dare 'ya.

-Whilst the gameplay is whizzing about above, let's check out a couple of screenshots of the map and editor...
+Let's check out a couple of screenshots of the map and level editor...

-The mapping tool works like a dream, much like we saw in Doom!
+The game's mapping function works like a dream, much like we saw in Doom!

 Why not design your own levels using the editor?